corcor322/FinancialTracker/README.md

 ## Team Members

-- **Name 1** - Specific contributions or roles.
-- **Name 2** - Specific contributions or roles.
+- **Raymond Maroun** - Contributed skeleton code for initial commit.

 ## Thanks

-Express gratitude towards those who provided help, guidance, or resources:

-- Thank you to [Mentor's Name] for continuous support and guidance.
+- Many thanks to Raymond, my Java bootcamp instructor, for being on standby to help with issues in my code and navigating git/github.
-- A special thanks to all teammates for their dedication and teamwork.
+- Special thanks to Carmen and Aaron for their motivation, advice, and helping me find the curly brace in the haystack.